 Great coffee and atmosphere in the trendy Möllan neighbourhood.
 In the summer months, I suggest taking your coffee out front and people watching while people shop at the farmer’s market in the square.

 Jord, which translates to “earth” in English, is a vegan cafe and breakfast spot.
-I really love the ambiance of this cosy cafe, and their food is really good if you’re looking for vegan food in Malmö.
+I really love the ambiance of this cozy cafe, and their food is really good if you’re looking for a vegan breakfast in Malmö.

 Pâtisserie David